 Researching Scholarships and Educational Grants

-The hope, of course, is that your education will ultimately lead to a fulfilling career and a reasonably good-paying job, through which you can pay off any educational loans you might take out.
+The hope, of course, is that your education will ultimately lead to a fulfilling career and a reasonably well-paying job, through which you can pay off any educational loans you might take out.

 In the meantime, scholarships and grants offer opportunities to reduce your debt load.
 Some awards are large enough to cover all tuition and fees, or substantial portions, and some even include a stipend for living expenses.
 While such generous awards are less common, and competition for them can be fierce, they are out there.
-It is also true that even small awards can make a big difference in a given semester.
+It is also true that even an accumulation of small awards can make a big difference in a given semester.
+We know of one undergraduate who paid for almost her entire degree by cobbling together dozens of small scholarships, most just hundred of dollars.

 Best wishes in your search as you consult the suggestions and award resources below!

-You will need to develop your own methods for researching awards, organizing what you learn, and managing the application process, but the ideas below can give you some ideas for how to begin.
+While you will develop your own methods for researching awards, organizing what you learn, and managing the application process, the ideas below can give you some ideas for how to begin.

-- It is perhaps more common for students to receive smaller awards of a few hundred or a couple of thousand dollars than to receive a "full ride."
-Still, every little bit helps.
-Students who cast a wide net by applying to a dozen or more scholarships can sometimes cobble together thousands of dollars worth of free aid comprised of a number of small awards.
+- It is more common for students to receive smaller awards of a few hundred or a few thousand dollars than to receive a "full ride," but these smaller amounts can add up.
+We've seen students cast a wide net applying for dozens of grants and scholarships, and by garnering just a percentage of what they applied for, cobble together thousands of dollars worth of free aid comprised of a number of smaller awards.

-- Obviously the process of researching and applying for multiple awards requires a considerable investment of time and effort, but take heart: once you have written and assembled a set of application materials for one scholarship (letters of recommendation, essay responses, résumé, and so on) you will be able to reuse much of this material for other award applications.
+- Especially in the beginning, the process of researching and applying for many awards can take a fair investment of time and effort, but take heart: once you have written and assembled a set of application materials for one scholarship (letters of recommendation, essay responses, résumé, and so on), and simply get experience with the applications, you will be able to reuse much of this material for other award applications.
+The more awards you apply for, the more you will develop your application materials portfolio, and the easier it will become to more quickly apply for awards.

-- You might organize your time so that you can devote and hour or two each week to researching and applying for awards.
+- You might organize your time so that you can devote a couple of hours each week to researching and applying for awards.
 Building this process into your weekly schedule can make it less stressful and more fruitful.

 - Don't be deadline-driven!
-Make note of application deadlines and turn in all application materials early—several weeks early, if possible—just in case you encounter a complication that takes some time to resolve.
+Make note of award application deadlines and turn in all application materials a few weeks early if possible, just in case you encounter a complication that takes time to resolve.

-- A word of caution to keep in mind as you research scholarships and grants: there are some excellent web resources out there that will save you a lot of time and garner useful results (many are listed below), but there are also some websites that are really just marketing ploys.
-Use caution when providing personal information to websites.
+- A word of caution: there are some excellent web resources out there that will save you a lot of time and garner useful results (many are listed below), but there are also some websites that are really just marketing ploys or phishing schemes.
+Use caution when providing personal information to websites, and use extreme caution when it comes to your Social Security number and other personal information.
+FinAid.org offers reliable information about avoiding scholarship scams, along with other tips.
+Other resources: Better Business Bureau and Federal Trade Commission.

-- You might consider opening a free email account through Google, Yahoo, or another provider (separate from your IU account and from other personal accounts you might have), and using it when you request information or register for the various award search engines and search sites.
-Keeping such emails separate from your other accounts can not only increase your privacy, but can simply make your Inboxes easier to manage.
+- You might consider opening a free email account through Google, Microsoft, or another provider, separate from your IU account and other personal accounts you have.
+Use this separate account when requesting information or registering for the various award search engines and search sites.
+Keeping such emails separate from your other accounts can increase your privacy and make your Inboxes easier to manage.

-- In addition to keeping your award research emails separate from your other messages, keep hard copy folders of any awards that require submission of hard copy materials (as distinguished from materials submitted electronically).
+- Keep hard copy folders of any awards that require submission of hard copy materials, and a folder on your computer for materials submitted electronically.

 - Some awards require letters of recommendation.